-We recommend PHP 5.6 or higher as the fine folks who maintain the PHP project have stopped supporting PHP 5.5.
-With VPS or cloud solutions, developers should easily be able to install and configure the PHP version they prefer with the Linux or Windows install.
+Most website owners will see performance gains running Drupal on PHP 7.x, although it is not 100% guaranteed that every legacy theme and module will be compatible with this.
+Many Drupal site owners keep the web server settings on PHP 5.6.
+Most cPanel web hosts permit the choice of PHP settings by domain, so that it is easy to switch between versions.
 However, some shared web hosts run PHP as a CGI process instead of as an Apache module, which can occasionally cause performance issues, module conflicts, or other issues such as lack of customization possibilities.
 It is recommended to confirm that the web host supports the appropriate PHP version required for the Drupal installation before beginning development of the website.

-Drupal Auto Installation with Fantastico, Softaculous, & Mojo QuickInstall
+Drupal Auto Installation Via Fantastico, Softaculous, & Mojo QuickInstall

-Some small business owners on shared hosting will use the automatic installation features of Fantastico, Softaculous, or Mojo QuickInstall to expedite the process of getting their site online.
+Some small business owners on shared hosting will use the automatic installation features of Fantastico, Softaculous, or Mojo QuickInstall (depending on which one their host provides) to expedite the process of getting their site online.
 Generally, the Drupal installation process requires uploading a zip file or tarball of the Drupal core files to the domain folder on the server, unpacking the files, then creating a database through cPanel with the user name and password.
 When navigating to the domain homepage, the Drupal installation script will automatically run, prompting the input of the database name, user, and password information.

 - Is the script installing the latest security version of Drupal core?